berthelemy/mark.berthelemy.net/collections/_posts/2014-12-23-end-of-year-news.md

 layout: post
 permalink: /2014/12/23/end-of-year-news/
 tags:
+- xAPI
+- Learning
-  - Events
+- Technology
-  - Wyver Solutions
+- Moodle
 ---
 I'd like to thank you for working with me over the past year, and to wish you a ***Happy Christmas*** and an exciting New Year!